nexodus-io/nexodus/docs/development/design/security-groups.md

 ## Security Group User Interface

-- The user can add rules via web UI, the `nexctl` tool, or the HTTP API.
-There would not be support for adding or manipulating rules via the agent.
-Until we have device-specific tokens that have limited access controls, users can modify the SecurityGroup in their organization.
-Once that issue is resolved, a compromise of a single device can't be used to make changes in the Nexodus API.
+- The user can add rules via the web UI, the `nexctl` tool, or the HTTP API.
+Ideally, the credentials used by the agent would not have write access to these policies.
+However, until we have device-specific auth tokens available, there is no way to prevent it.
+That is a security feature tracked in [issue #647](https://github.com/nexodus-io/nexodus/issues/647).
 - Users can modify the rules installed by Nexodus on the device if they have administrative access to nftables.
+The Nexodus Agent must reconcile what is currently applied to nftables with what is intended.
+This means that manual changes to the `nexodus` table are subject to being overwritten by the Nexodus Agent.

 ## Rule Deconfliction